Sairafatima/Saira-Fatima.github.io/README.md

 ## Welcome to CSAVER
 This is all about fashion.It is an intersting ability that God has put in human that he never gets satisfied.He made one thing and then replace it by other according to recent trends and to increase its efficiency and the process continues.In the world of technology I saw following persons that are running still in the fashion race.They are,
-- Bulleted
-Algorithems
+- Algorithems

-Size
+- Size
-Appearance
+- Appearance